THE ARIZONA DESERT BIGHORN SHEEP SOCIETY

-January 11, 2017 7:00 p.m - Chaparral Suites Resort, 5001 N. Scottsdale Rd.
-Scottsdale, AZ.
+November 11th, 2020 - 7:00 p.m - Embassy Suites by Hilton Scottsdale Resort (formerly Chaparral Suites Resort), 5001 N. Scottsdale Road, Scottsdale, AZ.
 Board of Directors meetings are available to all members and anyone interested in bighorn sheep conservation.
 The meetings are the second Wednesday of every month at 7:00 pm (Except December).

 In The News...

 Wild & Wool; New Film Exposes Die-offs of Bighorn Sheep

 Bozeman, Montana.
 April 17, 2020.
 The Wild Sheep Foundation (WSF), in partnership with Sitka Gear, has produced a new film that, for the first time, takes an in-depth look at what has been killing wild bighorn sheep since the 1930s, and has been slowing efforts to enhance populations of this iconic species.

 The culprit is called Mycoplasma ovipneumoniae, or M.ovi for short.
 It is a bacterium carried by some domestic sheep and goats that can lead to respiratory complications and death in wild sheep.
 M.ovi is not a problem everywhere, or everywhere domestic and wild populations come in contact with each other, but M.ovi has been identified as a pathogen in bighorn sheep pneumonia outbreaks.
 These outbreaks have resulted in sporadic and, in some places, large-scale all-age die-off events in bighorn sheep, in some cases with mortalities of 70% or more of a given population.
 What’s exacerbating the problem is these disease episodes also result in low lamb recruitment often for decades.